PhD in Micro Electronics Amity University

 Career OptionsResearch Scientist, Assistant Professor, Microelectronics Engineer, Product Development Engineer, Senior Design Engineer, Process Integration Engineer, MEMS Engineer, Device Engineer, Photonics Engineer

-Admission Process (2023) in Ph.D Micro Electronics from Amity University
+Admission Process: Ph.D Micro Electronics from Amity University

 1. Application: The first step is to apply online on the Amity University website or offline by purchasing the application form from the university’s admission office.
 You will need to provide basic personal details and academic qualifications.